McQuitty-Broadcom/Zowe-DevOps-Kata/testing/step1.md

 For more information, visit www.zowe.org

 All the dependencies are preinstalled, primarily NodeJS and NPM.

+Note, you can click on the commands and they will run for you, or you can type them into the terminal in the lower right.

 Now we can install zowe, so run:
 `npm install @zowe/cli`{{execute}}
 This uses the public repo to get the Zowe CLI utility.